-Fret not, because this comprehensive guide will show you how to clean water and oil-based paint from your painting tools and extend their lifespan.
+Fret not, because this comprehensive guide will show you how to remove enamel paint from paint brushes, whether clean water or oil-based paint, from your painting tools and extend their lifespan.

 What is enamel paint?

 Enamel paint is a type of paint that is resilient to outdoor conditions and changes in temperature.
-It dries to a hard, glossy finish and is a popular choice for painting vehicles, boats, and other surfaces that undergo hard wear.
-Enamel paint is usually oil-based paint, but some brands do sell water-based paint.
+It dries to a hard, glossy finish and is popular for painting vehicles, boats, and other surfaces that undergo hard wear.
+Enamel paint is usually oil-based, but some brands sell water-based paint.

 How to remove enamel paint from paintbrushes